CrystalxxD/Yr11-Assessment-Task-1---Data-Science-Project/PROJECT_DEVELOPMENT.md

 #### <ins> Useability / Accessibility <ins>

 - How might you make your application more accessible?
 What could you do with the User Interface to improve usability?
-    - The accessibility can improve by adding functions that allow people who have disabilities to use it.
+    - The layout of the could be more easy to read so that people can use it better

 ####  <ins> Reliability <ins>

 - What could perhaps not crash the whole system, but could be an issue and needs to be addressed?
 Data integrity?
 Duplicate data?
 API retrieval crash?
-    - Duplicate of data could be a problem if it is called and changes the format to make the users harder to use
+    - Problams that could occur includes the user typing in the wrong name and it could be fixed by giving suggestions of names that are similiar to what the user has typed.
 ---
 ## **Use Cases**\
 Actor: User ()\